aasthaparey/Samvaadsense/README.md

 By analyzing WhatsApp chat exports, SamvaadSense empowers parents to:

-Track how frequently and when their children interact online 🕒
+🕒 Track how frequently and when their children interact online

-Identify if chats happen during odd hours (like late nights 🌙)
+🌙 Identify if chats happen during odd hours (like late nights)

-Observe changes in tone, emotion, or social engagement 🗣
+🗣 Observe changes in tone, emotion, or social engagement

-Understand the nature of conversations through emojis and common words 😂❤🔥
+😂❤️🔥 Understand the nature of conversations through emojis and common words

 🌐 What It Reveals

-Using data analysis and natural language processing, SamvaadSense transforms raw chat data into meaningful insights like:
+Using data analysis and natural language processing (NLP), SamvaadSense transforms raw chat data into meaningful insights like:

 📊 Total messages, links, and media shared

 🗓 Chat frequency across days, weeks, and months

-💬 Most common words & emotional tone
+💬 Most common words and emotional tone

 😂 Emoji-based sentiment mapping

 📘 Contextual summary explaining your child’s communication trends

-⿢ Purpose 🔥
+🔥 Purpose

 The teenage years are an era of exploration and self-discovery — driven by curiosity, social exposure, and emotional changes.
-While this is natural, it also brings vulnerabilities — peer pressure, online influence, and emotional isolation.
+While this is natural, it also brings vulnerabilities like peer pressure, online influence, and emotional isolation.

 A CDC study (2016–2019) on children aged 3–17 years found: